soljatuulia/photo-browser-app/README.md

-# :cmaera: Photo Browser App
+# :camera: Photo Browser App

 Photo Browser is a simple web app for, that's right, browsing photos.
 It fetches JSON formatted data about the photos and the related users and albums from the backend at [http://jsonplaceholder.typicode.com/](http://jsonplaceholder.typicode.com/).